 In the absence of your voting instructions, your bank, broker or other holder of record may not be able to vote your shares in its discretion depending on the proposal before the Annual Meeting.
-As a result of rules applicable to director elections after January 1, 2010, your broker may no longer vote your shares in its discretion in the election of directors; therefore, you must vote your shares if you want them to be counted in the election of directors.
-In addition, your broker is also not permitted to vote your shares in its discretion regarding matters related to executive compensation, including the advisory vote on executive compensation and the advisory vote on the frequency of such executive compensation advisory vote, and such broker non-votes will not be counted as shares present and entitled to be voted with respect to these proposals.
+Your broker cannot vote your shares in its discretion in the election of directors; therefore, you must vote your shares if you want them to be counted in the election of directors.
+In addition, your broker is not permitted to vote your shares in its discretion regarding matters related to executive compensation, including the advisory vote on executive compensation and the advisory vote on the frequency of such executive compensation advisory vote, and such broker non-votes will not be counted as shares present and entitled to be voted with respect to these proposals.
 However, your broker may vote your shares in its discretion on routine matters such as the ratification of the Company's independent registered public accounting firm.

 Because each director nominee (Item 1) is elected by the affirmative vote of the holders of a plurality of the shares of common stock voted, abstentions will have no effect on the election of director nominees.
-The ratification of the appointment of BDO USA, LLP (Item 2), the approval of the compensation of the Company's Named Executive Officers as disclosed in this Proxy Statement (Item 3) and the proposal on the frequency of future advisory votes on the compensation of the Company's Named Executive Officers (Item 4) each require the affirmative vote of a majority of the shares present in person or by proxy and entitled to vote at the Annual Meeting.
+The ratification of the appointment of BDO USA, LLP (Item 2) and the approval of the compensation of the Company's Named Executive Officers as disclosed in this Proxy Statement (Item 3) each require the affirmative vote of a majority of the shares present in person or by proxy and entitled to vote at the Annual Meeting.
 Because abstentions will be included in tabulations of the votes entitled to vote for purposes of determining whether Item 2 and Item 3 have been approved, for those proposals abstentions have the same effect as negative votes.
-If none of the frequency alternatives in Item 4 receives a majority vote, we will consider the alternative receiving the highest number of votes cast by stockholders to be the frequency selected by stockholders.
-Because your votes on Item 3 and Item 4 are advisory, such votes will not be binding on the Board or the Company.
+Because your vote on Item 3 is advisory, such vote will not be binding on the Board or the Company.
 However, the Board will review the voting results and as further described herein, may take them into consideration when making future decisions regarding executive compensation.

 Who will count the vote?
-The votes will be tabulated by the Company's Director of SEC Reporting & Compliance, W. Scott Bozzell, the inspector of elections appointed by the Board of Directors for the Annual Meeting.
+The votes will be tabulated by the Company's SEC Reporting & Compliance Director, W. Scott Bozzell, the inspector of elections appointed by the Board of Directors for the Annual Meeting.